kazthemaz/kazthemaz/README.md

 <h1 align="center">Hi 👋, I'm Kassra</h1>
 <h3 align="center">A tech lover and recent coding bootcamp graduate looking to learn and make cool stuff.</h3>

+-  📍 I'm from London and studied in Nottingham

 - 🔭 I have worked on [BandMates (for mobile)](http://www.band-mates.com/)
       as well as [VenuLet](https://airbnb-catherinejex.herokuapp.com/)